ganeshsetty/CarND-Vehicle-Detection/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales(1,1.5 and 2.0 as given as input to find_cars() function) using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which helped in classification of car and notcar almost precisely .
 Here are some example images:

 ![](./output_images/test_images_heatmap_labels.png)